Famous for its whaling history, Eden is located on the Sapphire Coast and is the most southerly town in New South Wales.

 Points of Interest

-The region is known as the ‘humpback highway’ and every year, between September and November, our waters play host to thousands of humpbacks heading home to Antarctica.
-Set in the magnificent Twofold Bay – the third deepest natural harbour in the southern hemisphere, Eden was home to shore-based whaling stations and Old Tom, the legendary killer whale whose story can be discovered at the Eden Killer Whale Museum.
+The region is known as the ‘humpback highway’ and every year, between September and November, thousands of humpbacks migrate home to Antarctica.
+Eden was home to shore-based whaling stations adjacent to Twofold Bay – the third deepest natural harbour in the southern hemisphere.

 From Pambula Beach in the north to historic Green Cape lighthouse in the south, Ben Boyd National Park features rugged coastlines, vivid rock formations, pristine beaches, extensive areas of coastal heath and intriguing history.

-The Eden Gardens Country Club has great facilities complete with a licensed club house, a relaxing beer garden and a professional golf school.
+The Eden Gardens Country Club has a licensed club house, a relaxing beer garden and a professional golf school.